tomsWebConsulting/twcsl/v7.1/Page/Store/Detail/Store Product Detail Variant Color Swatch Add/README.md

-* Add code from file **[store product detail variant color swatch add options.html][4]** to Store Settings > Advanced > Page Header Code Injection for the store page.
+* Add code from file **[store product detail variant color swatch add options.html][4]** to Store Settings > Advanced > Page Header Code Injection for the Store Page.
 Refer to [Per-page code injection][5] for details.Read the code for any instructions within.

-* Add code from file **[store product detail variant color swatch add.html][6]** to Store Settings > Advanced > Page Header Code Injection for the store page.
+* Add code from file **[store product detail variant color swatch add.html][6]** to Store Settings > Advanced > Page Header Code Injection for the Store Page.

 ## Make a Donation